Honest & Authentic Financial Guidance Face Your Future with Confidence CLICK TO GET IN TOUCH

 Chapter 7 Bankruptcy

-Chapter 7 bankruptcy or "liquidation" bankruptcy is designed to help individuals and business owners eliminate most of their unsecured debt.
+Chapter 7 bankruptcy, also known as "liquidation" bankruptcy, is designed to help individuals and business owners eliminate most of their unsecured debts.
 Upon filing for Chapter 7 bankruptcy, the trustee (an independent contractor appointed to oversee your bankruptcy case) will gather, evaluate, and sell all your non-exempt assets.
-In the State of Texas, Chapter 7 debtors are allowed to "exempt" most assets.
-In fact, in most cases, you are allowed to retain or keep all of your assets.

 You are permitted to choose between Federal Bankruptcy Exemptions or Texas state exemptions.
 Which exemptions to use is often the most important decision prior to filing Chapter 7 bankruptcy.
-So, it is important to choose an experienced bankruptcy attorney.

 Chapter 11 Bankruptcy

-Chapter 11 bankruptcy or "reorganization" bankruptcy is designed to provide business owners with sufficient time to reorganize their business operations, affairs, assets, and eventually repay their debt.
 In a Chapter 11 bankruptcy case, the debtor (usually a business owner or business entity) will propose a repayment plan to pay back creditors while keeping the business afloat.
 Before the repayment plan can be confirmed, it must be approved by a Texas bankruptcy court and the creditors.
 Filing for Chapter 11 in Texas is often considered costly and time-consuming.

 Chapter 13 Bankruptcy

-Chapter 13 bankruptcy or "wage earner's" bankruptcy is designed to help individuals who earn a reasonable income but are overwhelmed with debt.
+Chapter 13 bankruptcy, also known as "wage earner's" bankruptcy, is designed to help individuals who earn a reasonable income but are overwhelmed by debt.
 Under Chapter 13, the individual will be given a structured payment plan to repay the debt they owe.
-Thankfully, Chapter 13 allows you to restructure debt and hold on to your assets, including your home and vehicle if you are behind on your monthly payments.
-It can also allow you to pay back unpaid tax debt.

 This repayment plan will be structured to be completed within three to five years.
 With this, you can repay part or all of your debt using your future earnings.
 It should be noted that Chapter 13 bankruptcy is only available to Texas residents with a "regular source of income", but that income can be in the form of disability or retirement benefits.